michaelyinopen/control-flow-practise/README.md

 Raw request and raw resposne can be correlated by requestId.\
 Concurrency will be last write wins.

+WarrantyProof also log style.\
+Steps to get warranty proof

+1. Get WarrantyCaseVerification of last commit
+2. Verify that there are no cancels after that last commit
+3. Get wararanty proof from RequestId

 ### Test uses localDb
 need to be able to create localDb for the tests